RubensZimbres/NeMo/examples/speaker_tasks/diarization/README.md

 ## Features of NeMo Speaker Diarization
 - Provides pretrained speaker embedding extractor models and VAD models.
-- Does not need to be tuned on dev-set, shows better performance than AHC+PLDA method in general.
+- Does not need to be tuned on dev-set while showing the better performance than AHC+PLDA method in general.
 - Estimates the number of speakers in the given session.
 - Provides example script for asr transcription with speaker labels.